-- 1. Locate the vFlash media slot on the iDRAC Ports card. - 2.
+- 1. Locate the vFlash media slot on the system. - 2.
 To remove the installed SD vFlash card, push inward on the card to release it, and pull the card from the card slot.

-Figure 25.
-Replacing the SD vFlash Card
+Figure 24.
+Removing and Installing the SD vFlash Card

-- 1. SD vFlash card - 2.
-SD vFlash card slot - 3.
-To install the SD vFlash card, with the label side facing up, insert the contact-pin end of the SD card into the card slot on the module. - NOTE: The slot is keyed to ensure correct insertion of the card. - 4.
-Press inward on the card to lock it into the slot.
+1. SD vFlash card

+2. SD vFlash card slot

+3. To install the SD vFlash card, with the label side facing up, insert the contact-pin end of the SD card into the card slot on the module.

+NOTE: The slot is keyed to ensure correct insertion of the card.